 Be sure to cultivate your social media to only follow accounts that make you feel good about yourself and your life.
 So mute or unfollow anyone who makes you feel uncomfortable.
 If you know you have issues with your body, try only following those in the body positivity community who celebrate their bodies, rather than those who make you pick apart your own.

 I also try to follow those whose ethos and attitude to life is similar to mine and avoid anyone who makes me slip into negative thought patterns.
-I find the mute button is a powerful tool if you’re worry about offending anyone.
+I find the mute button is a powerful tool if you’re worried about offending anyone.

 Ultimately, your own mental health is of paramount importance and being thoughtful about who you follow and how you use social is integral to surviving the modern world.